Aargau/case-studies-1/README.md

 The following sections describe each step of the process in detail.

 ## Pre-review
 We are adding a pre-review step to help the author make sure that his/her idea for the whitepaper is on target.
-For this review, the author writes a short abstract (less than 10 mins), and solicits review from .
-Based on the feedback from , the author will move into the authoring phase.
+For this review, the author writes a short abstract (less than 10 mins), and solicits review from peers (ideally via the `#case-studies` slack channel).
+Based on the feedback from peers, the author will move into the authoring phase.

 ## Authoring
 Write the content in Markdown using your favorite Markdown editor and place the case study in the _posts directory with a file name of the form {DATE}-{HYPHENATED-TITLE} (eg. 2015-07-21-Recursive-Descent-Formula-Parsing-in-NET.md).
 Check out [the guide](https://help.github.com/articles/markdown-basics/) if you're new to Markdown.